habedi/PracticalMachineLearning/README.md

 * [Faust](https://github.com/robinhood/faust): A stream processing library for Python
 * [Active Semi-Supervised Clustering](https://github.com/datamole-ai/active-semi-supervised-clustering): An extension library for scikit-learn that implements a collection of useful active semi-supervised clustering algorithms
 * [TextDistance](https://github.com/orsinium/textdistance): A Python library for calculating and comparing the distance between two sequences (such as text documents) with many algorithms
-* [Ray](https://ray.readthedocs.io/en/latest/): A scalable. high-performance distributed execution framework for executing arbitrary Python functions on multiple machines, suitable for many ML worlkloads
+* [Ray](https://ray.readthedocs.io/en/latest/): A scalable. high-performance distributed execution framework for executing arbitrary Python functions on multiple machines, suitable for many ML workloads
-* [Pyitlib](https://pafoster.github.io/pyitlib/): An opensource library for calculating a useful collection of information-theoric measures (i.e. Entropy) for discrete random variables
+* [Pyitlib](https://pafoster.github.io/pyitlib/): An opensource library for calculating a useful collection of information-theoretic measures (i.e. Entropy) for discrete random variables
 * [KDEpy](https://github.com/tommyod/KDEpy): A collection of useful kernel density estimators in Python 3.5+
-* [Tsfresh](https://github.com/blue-yonder/tsfresh): A Pyton library for (automatic) feature extraction and engineering on time-dependent data
+* [Tsfresh](https://github.com/blue-yonder/tsfresh): A Python library for (automatic) feature extraction and engineering on time-dependent data
 * [GPy](https://github.com/SheffieldML/GPy): A Python library for working with Gaussian processes
 * [Tslearn](https://github.com/rtavenar/tslearn): A machine learning library dedicated to working with time-dependent data
 * [Ludwig](https://uber.github.io/ludwig/): "Ludwig is a toolbox that allows to train and test deep learning models without the need to write code" - Ludwigs's website